RV Generators Require Maintenance

 Finding the Fuel Pump

-And I discovered one other thing: On my generator, an Onan model built for motorhomes, they didn't put the fuel pump inside the generator compartment.
+And I discovered one other thing; On my generator, an Onan model that is built especially for motorhomes, they didn't put the fuel pump inside the generator compartment.

 Rather, for some unknown reason, they decided to mount the fuel pump and the fuel line filter onto the underside of the generator base plate.

-I should note here that over the years, these generator manufacturers can change their designs numerous times.
+I should note here that over the years, these generator manufacturers can change their designs numerous times so never assume the one in front of you is going to be just like the last one you worked on.

 They might make a core generator, like my 5500-watt model, and then have a dozen or more configurations of the basic generator to fit numerous applications.